Vitamins for a good night's sleep

 Vitamin B12

-Effect: Vitamin B12 supports numerous metabolic processes, is involved together with folic acid in blood and cell formation as well as the body's own detoxification and also has a beneficial effect on the sleep-wake cycle.
-But especially for the brain and the nervous system, the vital substance is indispensable due to its participation in the formation and regeneration of the nerve fiber sheaths.
+Effect: Vitamin B12 supports numerous metabolic processes, is involved, together with folic acid, in blood and cell formation as well as the body's own detoxification and also has a beneficial effect on the sleep-wake rhythm.
+But the vital substance is particularly indispensable for the brain and the nervous system because it is involved in the formation and regeneration of the nerve fiber sheaths.
 A vitamin B12 deficiency can also lead to psychological symptoms such as mood swings, psychosis or depression.
-Damage to or disruption of nerve function and the promotion of psychological stress are decisive in the way of restful sleep.
-Scientific studies also show that a sufficient or additional intake of vitamin B12 can improve sheep quality and make sleep more restful.
+Damage or disruption of nerve function and the promotion of psychological stress stand in the way of restful sleep.
+Scientific studies also show that sufficient or additional intake of vitamin B12 can impressively improve sheep quality and make sleep more restful.

 Important functions: Nervous system, metabolism & blood formation